al-Anqa/BMERIT-Heart-Validation/README.md

 If using labeled-vid.py with the parameter save_frames = True, you will need to install FFMPEG manually and insert the .exe into your venv.
 Get FFMPEG [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z)!

+To download the repo, you might need to enable github's longer paths.
+Do so with the following command:

+'git config --global core.longpaths true'